A quiet place in VR.

 What is QuietVR

 QuietVR is an experimental demo of VR interaction via voice input.
 It connects audio recognition interfaces with Google’s newly introduced Poly Api.
+Here you can summon any 3D objects using your voice.

 Inspiration and Motivation